Mirra Alfassa: Pondicherry, India

 On 15 August 1954 French Pondicherry became a union territory of India.
 Alfassa declared dual citizenship for India and France, which she tried to obtain but was unable to due to nationality law which had come into force and became an Indian citizen in 1954.
 Jawaharlal Nehru visited the ashram on 16 January 1955 and met with her.
 This meeting cleared many doubts he had about the ashram.
 During his second visit to the ashram on 29 September 1955, his daughter Indira Gandhi accompanied him.
 Alfassa had a profound effect on her, which developed into a close relationship in later years.
 Mother continued to teach French after the passing of Sri Aurobindo.
 She started with just simple conversations and recitations, which later expanded into deeper discussions about integral yoga where she would read a passage from Sri Aurobindo's or her own writings and comment on them.
 These sessions grew into a seven-volume book called Questions and Answers.

 After 1958, Alfassa slowly started to withdraw from outer activities.
 The year 1958 was also marked by greater progress in yoga.
 She stopped all her activities from 1959 onwards to devote herself completely towards yoga.
 On 21 February 1963, on her 85th birthday, she gave her first Darshan from the terrace that had been built for her.
 From then on she would be present there, on Darshan days where visitors below would gather around to catch a glimpse of her.
-Mother regularly met with many disciples and one them was Satprem.
+Mother regularly met with many disciples and one of them was Satprem.
 He had recorded their conversations, which later he gathered in a volume of 13 books called Mother's Agenda.